facetoe/zenpy/docs/zenpy.rst

 :class:`Zenpy` is a Python wrapper for the Zendesk API.
-The goal of the project is to make it possible to write clean, fast, Pythonic code when interacting with Zendesk progmatically.
+The goal of the project is to make it possible to write clean, fast, Pythonic code when interacting with Zendesk programmatically.
 The wrapper tries to keep API calls to a minimum.
 Wherever it makes sense objects are cached, and attributes of objects that would trigger an API call are evaluated lazily.